PavanRangani/docs/docs/prd/legal-entities/assign-household-service-team.md

 ### Amend ASA
 #### System Rule
 - ASA can be amended only when it has at least one ASA version.
-- When users amend the ASA, the `Effective date` of the new version will always be greater than the latest historical ASA.
+- When amend the ASA, `Effective From` date of the new ASA version will always be greater than the `Effective From` date of the last ASA Version.

 #### UX Rule
-- When `Effective Date` is not greater than latest historical ASA, system shows error message in the `Effective Date` field
+- When `Effective From` is not greater than latest historical ASA, system shows error message in the `Effective From` field.

 #### UI Rule
 - [See flow of Amend ASA](https://drive.google.com/drive/u/0/folders/1yiqkuv3NNK82nDOOfh60-hNYEw_EeIJw)
-- Tooltip message: `It always > {Latest version Effective date}`.
+- Error message: `It always > {Latest version Effective From}`.
 [See this](https://drive.google.com/file/d/1wAKM7kePyTNJSbwKI7lstSz7mrLNlD3h/view?usp=sharing)

 ### Browse ASA details
 #### UX Rule
 - This section is applicable only when `Household` is Yes or `ASA Entity` is Yes.
 - On hover of section, shows pencil icon to the right side of the header.
 On click, opens the ASA Details dialog.
-- Shows `-` when data is not available in `Effective Date`, `Type of Agreement` and `Version`.
+- Shows `-` when data is not available in `Effective From`, `Type of Agreement` and `Version`.
 - If ASA is not set, shows pencil icon otherwise shows vertmore action.
   - Vertmore action: `Edit`, `Amend`
     - On click of `Edit` action, opens the `Edit` dialog.